 If you’ve ever used a text editing program on a computer, WordPress’ standard formatting options should feel pretty familiar.
 You’ll see basic choices such as bolding, italics, and lists:

-Instead, you should establish a consistent way to format WordPress posts.
-For example, you may choose to use bold for emphasis, and italics for website names and other titles.
-If you do find yourself in need of more options, however, you can experiment with adding them through HTML.
+For example, you may choose to use bold for emphasis and italics for website names and other titles.
+If you want to add more customization to the formatting, you can try experimenting with HTML.

-People have a lot of content to choose from, and to make yours stand out, you should start by ensuring that it’s easy to read.
+In today’s digital world, people have a lot of content to choose from and sift through.
+To make yours stand out, you should start by ensuring that it’s easy to read.
 One excellent way to do that is through headers, which we’ve already discussed.
-Another is by keeping your paragraphs short:
+Another is to keep your paragraphs short:

 Readers are drawn to content with lots of short, digestible paragraphs (especially when browsing websites).
-This makes content easier to skim, and leaves plenty of white space.
-How short you keep your paragraphs is up to you, but many people advise making most paragraphs about five lines long.
-Of course, you shouldn’t be afraid to throw in the occasional longer or shorter paragraph as and when it is required.
+This makes content easier to skim and leaves plenty of white space.

-Walls of text can be difficult to read, and off-putting to visitors.
-It will be a lot easier for them to lose their place or become overwhelmed, and simply leave the site.
-To avoid this, you need to break up text with other elements, both to give readers a break and provide extra value.
+Walls of text can be difficult to read and off-putting to visitors.
+It will be a lot easier for them to lose their place or become overwhelmed and simply leave the site.
+To avoid this, you can break up text with other elements, both to give readers a break and provide extra value.

 Some of the ways you can break up walls of text within your posts are to use: